How to get to Tap Mun Chau

-Tap Mun is one of Hong Kong’s best escapes.
+Tap Mun Chau is one of Hong Kong’s best escapes.
 It’s quiet, pretty and gives an insight into a way of life that has largely disappeared.
 And it’s not hard to get to.

 Tap Mun Chau has two names, both of which have merit.
 Grass Island is indeed grassy, and it’s wonderful to sit on — as long as you can find a gap between the plentiful cowpats — as you gaze at some of Hong Kong’s prettiest coastline with the breeze in your hair.

 But Tap Mun Chau wins hands down in terms of poetry.
-“Tap” means pagoda and “mun” means door, referring to the balanced rocks and rocky outcrops on the island and the coastline across the narrow channel, which form a stone gate to Hong Kong’s waters from the northeast.
+“Tap” means pagoda and “mun” means door, referring to the balanced rocks and rocky outcrops on the island and the coastline across the narrow channel, which forms a stone gate to Hong Kong’s waters from the northeast.

 At the pier, turn left and maybe have a bite to eat at one of the little stores and restaurants.
 This area, so quiet on weekdays, is a hive of activity at weekends, as former residents return to cater for the influx of visitors.